 What Are Organ & Bone Marrow Donation Leave?

 The state of California has some of the most generous and protective leave laws in the country.
 Under these laws, California employees have the right to take job-protected time off work for a variety of qualifying family and medical or personal reasons, with certain limitations.
 For instance, under California’s organ and bone marrow donation leave law, covered employers in California must provide eligible employees with paid, job-protected leave to donate an organ or bone marrow to another person.
 If you are eligible for organ or bone marrow donation leave and your employer refuses to grant the protected leave of absence, or if you have been wrongfully terminated or otherwise discriminated against for requesting or taking leave, you may have grounds to file a lawsuit against your employer.
-Contact our skilled California employment law attorney at Davtyan PLC today to discuss your legal rights.
+Contact our skilled California employment law attorney at Davtyan Law Firm today to discuss your legal rights.

 California Organ Donation Leave Rights